 - Bad breath

 - Abnormal colored urine (I.E. extremely yellow, orange)

-- Drink a glass of water as soon as you wake up (try adding lemon for other health reasons)
+- Drink a glass of water as soon as you wake up (try adding True Lemon for other health reasons)

-- Keep a water bottle with you all day and keep on filling er up!
+- Keep a water bottle with you all day and keep on filling it up!
 You will feel the difference in your energy levels and general ability to function.

-- Add flavor to your water with any of the True Lemon products.
-True Lemon lets you love your water your way, so you can stay hydrated without getting bored.
+- Add flavor to your water with any of the True Lemon products, so you can stay hydrated without getting bored.

 - Sip water while you eat to ensure you are getting enough liquid with dry food.